Eastern South Dakota Science and Engineering Fair Records

 Scope and content

-This collection documents the Eastern South Dakota Science and Engineering Fair (ESDSEF) and its affiliation with the International Science and Engineering Fair (ISEF), highlighting South Dakota State University’s commitment to promoting youth involvement in STEM education.
-The records span multiple decades and include materials generated by fair administrators, faculty sponsors, student participants, and national science fair organizations.
-The collection provides a comprehensive record of the structure, planning, and execution of science fairs held at the local, regional, and international levels.
+This collection documents the administration, outreach, and participation of the Eastern South Dakota Science and Engineering Fair (ESDSEF) and its affiliation with the International Science and Engineering Fair (ISEF), reflecting South Dakota State University’s longstanding commitment to youth engagement in STEM education.
+Spanning several decades, the records were created by fair administrators, faculty sponsors, student participants, and affiliated national organizations.
+Together, they provide detailed evidence of the organization, planning, and execution of science fairs at local, regional, and international levels.

 System of arrangement